8-Track Flashback

-8-Track Flashback (also titled VH1's 8-Track Flashback) is a TV series hosted by David Cassidy, Leif Garrett, and Suzanne Somers.
+8-Track Flashback (also titled VH1's 8-Track Flashback) is a television series hosted by David Cassidy, Leif Garrett, and Suzanne Somers.
 This rhyming title refers to the fact that it is a "flashback" to the popularity of 8-tracks in the 1970s.
 The show aired on VH1 from September 23, 1995 to 1998.

-A compilation CD, 8-Track Flashback: One Hit Wonders, was released in the late 1990s highlighting some of the songs featured on the series.
+A compilation CD, 8-Track Flashback: The One-Hit Wonders, was released in 1997 highlighting some of the songs featured on the series.